Bhagavad Geeta: Chapter 2, Verses 56–63

 viṣayā vinivartante nirāhārasya dehinaḥ,

 As spiritual aspirants, we try to withdraw our senses, but rasa (taste) for sense objects is there in the mind.
 The wish of wanting joy from the sense-objects is very much intact.
-But for a man of wisdom who has experienced the bliss and fullness in Self-realization, the taste of joy from sense-objects is also not there.
-He understands that outside objects cannot be the source of happiness, so there is a complete cessation of taste for the sense-objects.
+For a man of wisdom who has experienced the bliss and fullness in Self-realization, the taste of joy from sense-objects is also not there.
+He understands that outside objects can’t be the source of happiness.
+So, there is a complete cessation of taste for the sense-objects.

 Chapter 2, Verse 60